Background pattern

 2.5 mg twice a day administered as 5 drops twice a day.

-Patients with moderate renal insufficiency are recommended to take 5 mg as 10 drops once a day.
+It is recommended that patients with moderate renal insufficiency take 5 mg as 10 drops once a day.

 If you notice that the effect of Alerlisin is too weak or too strong, consult your doctor.

-The duration of treatment will depend on the type, duration, and course of your symptoms and will be determined by your doctor.
+The duration of treatment depends on the type, duration, and course of your symptoms and will be determined by your doctor.

 If you take more Alerlisin than you should

 After an overdose, the adverse effects described below may occur with greater intensity.
-Adverse effects reported include confusion, diarrhea, dizziness, fatigue, weakness, headache, dilated pupil, tingling, irritation, sedation, drowsiness, stupor, abnormal heart rate, tremor, and urinary retention.
+Adverse effects such as confusion, diarrhea, dizziness, fatigue, weakness, headache, pupil dilation, paresthesia, irritation, sedation, somnolence, stupor, abnormal tachycardia, tremor, and urinary retention have been reported.

 Your doctor will then decide what measures should be taken.

-In case of overdose or accidental ingestion, go immediately to a medical center or call the Toxicological Information Service, phone 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, go immediately to a medical center or call the Toxicology Information Service, phone 91 562 04 20, indicating the medicine and the amount ingested.

-The following side effects have been reported in post-marketing experience:
+The following side effects have been reported in the post-marketing experience:

 • Fatigue